xuyinuox-ui/YuE2-Studio/README.md

 This README summarizes project behavior and licensing information for convenience.

-It is not a substitute for the full license texts.
+It is not a substitute for the full applicable license texts.

-If any summary in this README conflicts with an applicable license, the applicable license text controls.
+If a summary in this README conflicts with an applicable license, the applicable license text controls.